 - Ward Number/Department

-- What the funding is for, in general depending on the ward/dept location this normally consists of gifts, food, decoration and tree but can include other items
+- What the funding is for, i.e. gifts, food, decorations, tree or other festive related items

 - Cost per patient

 - Staff who will pick up the cash

 Following the festive period all completed T&Cs forms, final reports, receipts and unspent cash need to be returned to the respective cashier as soon as possible.

 There are two ways to share your application with others prior to submission;